Seamus Heaney: 1985–1999

-In 1989 Heaney was elected Oxford Professor of Poetry, which he held for a five-year term to 1994.
+In 1989, Heaney was elected Oxford Professor of Poetry, which he held for a five-year term to 1994.
 The chair does not require residence in Oxford.
-Throughout this period, he was dividing his time between Ireland and the United States.
+Throughout this period, he divided his time between Ireland and the United States.
 He also continued to give public readings.
-So well attended and keenly anticipated were these events that those who queued for tickets with such enthusiasm were sometimes dubbed "Heaneyboppers", suggesting an almost teenybopper fan base.
+These events were so well attended and keenly anticipated that those who queued for tickets with such enthusiasm were sometimes dubbed "Heaneyboppers", suggesting an almost teenybopper fan base.

 In 1990 The Cure at Troy, a play based on Sophocles's Philoctetes, was published.
 The next year, he published another volume of poetry, Seeing Things (1991).
 Heaney was named an Honorary Patron of the University Philosophical Society, Trinity College Dublin, and was elected an Honorary Fellow of the Royal Society of Literature (1991).

 In 1993 Heaney guest-edited The Mays Anthology, a collection of new writing from students at the University of Oxford and University of Cambridge.
 That same year, he was awarded the Dickinson College Arts Award and returned to the Pennsylvania college to deliver the commencement address and receive an honorary degree.
 He was scheduled to return to Dickinson again to receive the Harold and Ethel L. Stellfox Award—for a major literary figure—at the time of his death in 2013.
 Irish poet Paul Muldoon was named recipient of the award that year, partly in recognition of the close connection between the two poets.

 Heaney was awarded the Nobel Prize in Literature in 1995 for "works of lyrical beauty and ethical depth, which exalt everyday miracles and the living past".
 He was on holiday in Greece with his wife when the news broke.
 Neither journalists nor his own children could reach him until he arrived at Dublin Airport two days later, although an Irish television camera traced him to Kalamata.
 Asked how he felt to have his name added to the Irish Nobel pantheon of W. B. Yeats, George Bernard Shaw and Samuel Beckett, Heaney responded: "It's like being a little foothill at the bottom of a mountain range.
 You hope you just live up to it.
 It's extraordinary."
 He and his wife Marie were immediately taken from the airport to Áras an Uachtaráin for champagne with President Mary Robinson.
 He would refer to the prize discreetly as "the N thing" in personal exchanges with others.

 Heaney's 1996 collection The Spirit Level won the Whitbread Book of the Year Award; he repeated the success in 1999 with Beowulf: A New Verse Translation.

 Heaney was elected a Member of the Royal Irish Academy in 1996 and was admitted in 1997.
 In the same year, Heaney was elected Saoi of Aosdána.
 In 1998, Heaney was elected Honorary Fellow of Trinity College Dublin.